 What happens when there is a tie?

 As markets mature, competitors copy each other.
 It gets harder to be better with a definitive product win.
 Many brands play in this risky zone (in grey).
-Here, you and your competitor meet the consumer’s needs in a relative tie.
-You can win the tie with emotions and innovation.
+If you and your competitor meet the consumer’s needs in a relative tie, you can win the tie with emotions and innovation.

-There are 4 elements that make up a brand positioning statement.
-Start with the definition of who will you serve.
-Then, lay out where you will play, and where you will win.
+Four elements make up a brand positioning statement.
+To start, define who you will serve.
+Then, lay out where you will play and where you will win.
 To sum up, use support points for why consumers should believe you.

 1. Who is the consumer target?

-To start, define a slice of the population who is the most motivated by what your brand offers?
-However, don’t just think about who you want, but rather who wants your brand.
+First, define a slice of the population most motivated by what your brand offers.
+However, don’t just think about who you want but who wants your brand.

 2. Where will you play?

 Next, consider the competitive set that defines the space in the market your brand competes in.
 Brand positioning is always relative to who you compete against.
 For instance, a brand is never fast.
-But, it should be faster.
+It should be faster.

 3. Where will you win?

-Most importantly, what is the main promise you will make to the consumer target?
-It should differentiate your brand to stand out as interesting, simple, unique, motivating, and own-able.
-Do not talk about what you do. (features) Talk about what the consumer gets (functional benefits).
-And, talk about how the brand makes them feel. (emotional benefits)
+What is the central promise you will make to the consumer target?
+It should differentiate your brand to be interesting, simple, unique, motivating, and ownable.
+Do not talk about what you do.
+(Features) Instead, talk about what the consumer gets (functional benefits).
+And talk about how the brand makes them feel. (emotional benefits)

 4. Why should they believe us?